 This report highlights education-related legislation that passed the General Assembly, offers an overview of the state’s budget, and identifies notable bills that were not approved.
 It also provides links to lawmakers’ voting records for several high-profile bills.

-Gov. Brian Kemp has 40 days from the final day of the legislative session, which concluded on March 31, to sign or veto legislation that passed.
-Bills that are signed by May 10 become effective on July 1, 2021, unless another date is specified within the legislation.
-Legislation which did not pass can move forward during the 2022 session, which is the second year of Georgia’s current legislative biennium.
+Bills included in the summary below were signed by Gov. Kemp, as indicated in green and become effective on July 1, 2021, unless another effective date is specified within the legislation.
+Legislation which did not pass is eligible to move forward during the 2022 session, which is the second year of Georgia’s current legislative biennium.

 Bills That Passed